Lidsyda9/final-maxscale-docker/Readme.md

 Use the password shard when prompted.
 Max scale Docker-Compose Setup
-To access the master1 database as root, use password root: mysql -u root -h localhost -P 3307 -p
+To access the master1 database as root, use password root:[MaxScale docker.docx](https://github.com/user-attachments/files/20735761/MaxScale.docker.docx)

+mysql -u root -h localhost -P 3307 -p

 To access the master2 database as root, use password root: